-Operated by the Arc of Essex County, Camp Hope is a seven week summer day camp for children and adults with intellectual and developmental disabilities.
+Operated by the Arc of Essex County, Camp Hope is an eight week summer day camp for children and adults with intellectual and developmental disabilities.
 Children as young as age 5 can attend.
 Campers over the age of 21 can continue to participate in our adult camping experience.

 The staff at The Arc of Essex County and Camp Hope work very hard to ensure that your family member will have a successful summer.
 In that effort, all new campers must fill out an extensive camp application that provides the detailed information necessary for a successful summer.
 Additionally, all new campers must meet with one of our seasoned camp administrators for an in-person camp intake.
 During this meeting we discuss your child’s specific needs, and review the Camp Hope application and program in greater detail.

 Camp Hope offers a variety of activities to keep campers engaged and entertained throughout the day.
 All campers have an opportunity to participate in daily scheduled activities such as Music, Sports, Science, Nature, Arts and Crafts, as well as Swimming in our zero-entry pool.
 Campers also have an opportunity to play in our splash pad and playground that were recently installed in 2017.
 Throughout the summer, campers participate in a variety of special events such as a Talent Show, Car Wash, and Themed Dances.
 Take a look at our monthly calendar to see what is in store for this summer. click here

 The camp employs lifeguards to supervise the campers swimming in the pool.
 On the camper’s first day a swim test will be conducted by the lifeguards to determine if the camper can swim independently or if a life jacket is needed.
 If the determination that a life jacket is required, the camp will provide an approved floatation device best suited for your camper.
 While Camp Hope does not offer swim lessons we do work with campers on pool rules, safety and proper pool etiquette (such as not splashing other children who don’t want to be splashed).